bentoml/BentoML/DEVELOPMENT.md

 ## How to use `YataiService` helm chart

-BentoML also provides a Helm charts under [`bentoml/yatai-chart`](https://github.com/bentoml/yatai-chart) for installing YataiService on Kubernetes.
+BentoML also provides a Helm chart under [`bentoml/yatai-chart`](https://github.com/bentoml/yatai-chart) for installing YataiService on Kubernetes.

+## Running BentoML Benchmark
+BentoML has moved its benchmark client to [`bentoml/benchmark`](https://github.com/bentoml/benchmark).

 ## How to run and develop BentoML Web UI